DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

     `name`    | String | The name of the metadata entry `value`   | String | The value of the metadata entry

-* You can specify a set of metadata entries for a fixture or a test.
+* Specifying a set of metadata entries.

     ```js
     fixture.meta({ key1: 'value1', key2: 'value2', key3: 'value3' })